fredericoo/siggy-app/README.md

 ## Database

 We're using Prisma to manage our database.

-Having a local Postgres database is easy:
+### Running locally

+To setup a postgresSQL database locally, run the following:

 - Run `docker-compose up -d` to setup the database
 - Run `yarn db:push` to create your database

+### Migration

+If you made any changes to `/prisma/schema.prisma`, you can migrate the database with `yarn db:migrate`.
+Append `--name NAME` to the command to specify a name for the migration.